Please Note:

 Authority and Assurance of Compliance

-At the delegation of the Provost and Executive Vice President for Academic Affairs, the Vice President for Research and Economic Development at Cal Poly has been designated as the responsible Institutional Official (IO) for oversight of the university’s human research protections program.
+At the delegation of the Provost and Executive Vice President for Academic Affairs, the Vice President for Research at Cal Poly has been designated as the responsible Institutional Official (IO) for oversight of the university’s human research protections program.
 Cal Poly holds a Federalwide Assurance (FWA), FWA00000342, which is granted to IRBs that register with the OHRP.

 Conduct of Quality Assurance/Quality Improvement Activities for IRB Operation